MicrosoftDocs/sql-docs/docs/t-sql/statements/copy-into-transact-sql.md

 #### *FIELDQUOTE = 'field_quote'*

 *FIELDQUOTE* applies to CSV and specifies a single character that is used as the quote character (string delimiter) in the CSV file.
 If not specified, the quote character (") is used as the quote character as defined in the RFC 4180 standard.
-Extended ASCII and multi-byte characters and aren't supported with UTF-8 for FIELDQUOTE.
+Hexadecimal notation is also supported for FIELDQUOTE.
+Extended ASCII and multi-byte characters aren't supported with UTF-8 for FIELDQUOTE.

 > [!NOTE]
 > FIELDQUOTE characters are escaped in string columns where there is a presence of a double FIELDQUOTE (delimiter).

 #### *FIELDTERMINATOR = 'field_terminator'*

 *FIELDTERMINATOR* Only applies to CSV.
 Specifies the field terminator that is used in the CSV file.
 The field terminator can be specified using hexadecimal notation.
 The field terminator can be multi-character.
 The default field terminator is a (,).
-Extended ASCII and multi-byte characters and aren't supported with UTF-8 for FIELDTERMINATOR.
+Extended ASCII and multi-byte characters aren't supported with UTF-8 for FIELDTERMINATOR.

 #### ROW TERMINATOR = 'row_terminator'